 Spring & Summer Clothes

 I bought a few new outfits for the bunny to bring because the timing of a new season lines up perfectly with moving into a new size.
-I really love the new Little Co. line at Kohl’s for both boys and girls; it is full of the cutest little mix and match pieces for spring and made with all organic cotton (Team LC all the way!).
+I really love the Little Co. line at Kohl’s for both boys and girls; it is full of the cutest little mix and match pieces for spring and made with all organic cotton (Team LC all the way!).
 It’s also the perfect time for a new bathing suit or summer accessories.

-Snacks make great Easter basket stuffers as well as plastic egg fillers for little ones.
+Snacks make great baby Easter basket stuffers as well as plastic egg fillers for little ones.
 Hiding a few plastic eggs filled with puffs will keep your toddler busy all morning!
 I also got her these silicone food teethers to use for cold treats this summer!

 Holidays are always one of my favorite occasions to build my child’s book collection.
 I either buy holiday specific books that we can take out year after year or add some classics to their library.
 Somehow we have never owned Pat the Bunny even though I have never heard anything but rave reviews from parents!
 Some other bunny classics include Guess How Much I Love You and Peter Rabbit.
+A new book I plan to add this year is Bunny Roo, I love You – so cute!!

 If you missed it, I also shared more Easter basket ideas in Harper & Ethan’s post here: